niess/pumas-luajit/docs/docs/api/geometry/PolyhedronGeometry.md

 <div markdown="1" class="shaded-box fancy">
 ## Constructor

-A [PolyhedronGeometry](PolyhedronGeometry.md) is a hierachy of convex [polyhedrons](https://en.wikipedia.org/wiki/Polyhedron).
+A [PolyhedronGeometry](PolyhedronGeometry.md) is a hierarchy of convex [polyhedrons](https://en.wikipedia.org/wiki/Polyhedron).
 The constructor takes a top (mother) polyhedron as first argument and an optional reference frame.
 If no reference frame is provided then the polyhedrons coordinates are assumed to be